Fistula, Adhesion & Hernia Recurrence may occur following mesh implantation

 Hernia recurrence may occur as a result of different causes and promoting factors, though hernia signs and symptoms include typically present the same way:

 The choice of a medical strategy and surgical technique can be more important in the treatment of recurrent hernias than in other areas of hernia surgery.
 Repairs in recurrent hernias have to take into account the prior device or implant used, the number of times the hernia has recurred, and the type of hernias.

 Long-term complications related to mesh placement are not entirely known, though what surgeons and Ohio product liability lawyers have seen shows the effectiveness of mesh has been overestimated by mesh manufactures, putting patients at risk of potential injury and hernia recurrence.
-Complications range from mild skin infections to non-healing wounds, seroma formation, chronic pain, bowel obstruction, adhesion and fistula development.
+Complications range from mild skin infections to non-healing wounds, granuloma, seroma formation, chronic pain, bowel obstruction, adhesions and fistula development.

-If you or a loved one suffered an injury due to hernia recurrence following mesh device implantation, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one suffered an injury due to hernia recurrence following mesh device implantation, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon in Cincinnati, Ohio, and he will help you answer these critical questions.